kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

   // shared attributes and capacities that an actual device can "include"
   // to extend the set of attributes and capacities it already defines.
   //
+  // The maximum number of device mixins in a ResourceSlice is 128
+  // and the total number of attributes and capacities across device
+  // mixins and devices in a single ResourceSlice must not exceed 4096.
+  //
   // +optional
   // +listType=atomic
   Device []DeviceMixin